vincenzo2202/Backend_tatto-studio_API_DB/README.md

                 "password": "princes1234@"
             }
         ```
-         - Auth: ` Introduce el token para obtener todos los usuarios`
+         - Auth: ` Enter the token to get all the users.`

     - CREATE WORKER